unisonweb/unisonweb-org/src/data/docs/tour/README.md

 ## Adding code to the codebase

 The `square` function and the tests we've written for it are not yet part of the codebase.
 So far they only exist in our scratch file.
-Let's add it now.
+Let's add them now.
 Switch to the Unison console and type `add`.
 You should get something like:

 ```
 ---